 - Draw the AST for the expression x + 3 == 7 || a[1] > -x using your AST package.
-Annotate each node in the tree with the type corresponding to that expression, given the typing environment E = int x, int[] a. - The typing rules require you to determine whether one type is a subtype of another.
-How will you implement subtyping for your Type objects? - Sketch the implementations of the type checker's visit method for your AST node class corresponding to each of the following: - a unary expression (!e or -e). - an array access - a variable access
+Annotate each node in the tree with the type corresponding to that expression, given the typing environment E = int x, int[] a.

+- The typing rules require you to determine whether one type is a subtype of another.
+How will you implement subtyping for your T{ype} objects?

+- Sketch the implementations of the type checker's code for your AST node class corresponding to each of the following:

+- a unary expression (!e or -e).

+- an array access

+- a variable access

-- a field access - an assignment statement - Other than the changes described above, how will you change the ast package to support type checking? - 2. (a) Cardelli (Section 1) discusses nominal and structural type equivalence, as do Cooper and Torczon (Chapter 4).
+- a field access

+- an assignment statement - Other than the changes described above, how will you change the ast package to support type checking, if at all? - 2.
+Cardelli (Section 1) discusses nominal and structural type equivalence, as do Cooper and Torczon (Chapter 4).
 What is the difference?
 Which does Java (and IC) use?
 Both authors describe tradeoffs between them.
 Do you agree with them?
 Which is better?
-Which issues should you worry about? - (b) Java arrays use the following subtyping rule:
+Which issues should you worry about? - 3.
+Java's ternary expression e_1 ? e_2 : e_3 evaluates to e_2 if e_1 is true, and e_3 if e_1 is false. - (a) Are the following expressions and statements well-typed, in the sense that no type error could occur as a result of using them in a program?
+(Assume that B is declared to extend A.) For each well-typed ternary expression, what is the most precise type possible?
+Assume b is a boolean variable.